MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: Prompt Design for Benchmark Construction and Evaluation

 \section{Prompt Design for Benchmark Construction and Evaluation}

 We designed a series of structured system prompts to ensure high-fidelity video generation and rigorous model evaluation.
-These prompts explicitly define the roles, constraints, and output formats for the different models involved in the pipeline.
+These prompts explicitly specify the roles, constraints, and output formats for the different models involved in the pipeline.
+To construct diverse multi-speaker dialogue scenarios, we drew on the EmpatheticDialogues~\cite{rashkin2019towards} dataset and adapted its dialogue materials into structured JSON prompts for text-to-audio-video generation.
+Our data construction spans 32 emotion-driven dialogue themes and hundreds of randomized character–scene combinations, resulting in over 3,000 generated videos for large-scale failure mining.
+Human review was then conducted to identify representative failure cases.
+Importantly, these failures arise naturally from diverse script-to-T2AV generation with advanced models, rather than from manually injected perturbations.